SamuelNw/Cipher.Utils/README.md

 ## Backend & DB

 1.  **[Neon Launchpad - Postgres](https://neon.tech/launchpad)**: Instantly spin up a free Postgres database for your projects using Neon Launchpad.
+2. **[Awesome Public APIs (GitHub Repo)](https://github.com/public-apis/public-apis)**: A comprehensive list of free and public APIs that are categorized for use by devs.